 eBay Sellers Are the Bread and Butter of the Company

 What's a good way to make money online?
-Sell goods on eBay, become an e-commerce seller.
-That question and action happened 18 years ago and I have been an eBay seller ever since.
+Sell goods on eBay and become an e-commerce seller.
+That question and action happened 18 years ago, and I have been an eBay seller ever since.